skrattaren/apf.rst/apf.rst

 - [p.
 201/176] "Stripfettle's Believe-It-Or-Not Grimoire"

-  Ripley's "`Believe It Or Not!`_" was more or less the forerunner of today's tabloids of the '500 pound baby' variety.
+  Ripley's **Believe It Or Not!** was more or less the forerunner of today's tabloids of the '500 pound baby' variety.
 However, his items were supposedly true and he had a standing offer to provide notarised proof if you didn't believe him.
 Typical items included potatoes that looked like